“The greatest gifts you can give your children are the roots of responsibility and the wings of independence.”- Denis Waitley.

-At Shanti Juniors, our stimulating environment and culturally appropriate curricular programmes are thoughtfully designed to foster the holistic development of children.
-We make them understand the basics step by step so that their learning foundation becomes strong and they are ready to enter the world of formal education.
-We teach them in such a manner that they become torchbearers in society.
+At Shanti Juniors, our stimulating environment and culturally appropriate curricular programs are thoughtfully designed to foster holistic development of children.
+We make them understand the basics step by step so that their learning foundation becomes strong and make them efficient to enter the world of formal education.
+We teach them in a manner that they become torchbearers in the society.

-Teaching our children good manners at an early age cultivates good character in them.
-Manners, life skills, proper etiquette, respecting elders, and others are some of the important lessons a child needs to learn.
-At Shanti Juniors Preschool, we use innovative ideas to teach them these important life lessons.
-Behaviour in public, table manners, ways of communicating with elders and peers, healthy habits, and daily routine activities are taught through positive reinforcement.
+Teaching our children good manners at an early age cultivates a good character in them.
+Manners, life skills, proper etiquette, respecting elders and others are some of the important lessons a child needs to learn.
+At Shanti Juniors preschool, we use innovative ideas to teach them these important life lessons.
+Behavior in public, table manners, way of communication with elders and peers, healthy habits and daily routine activities are taught through positive reinforcement.

-Apart from these, our little ones are also taught to socialise and make friends, adjust in groups, and help friends through play and group activities, giving them socio-emotional development.
+Apart from these, our little ones are also taught to socialize and make friends, adjust in groups, help friends through play and group activities giving them socio-emotional development.

-We aim at developing life skills and intrapersonal skills in our ‘Little Juniors," which gives them an edge over their counterparts.
+We aim at developing the life skills and intra personal skills in our ‘Little Juniors’ which gives them an edge over their counterparts.

-Shanti Juniors, which is among the top preschools in India, doesn’t view childhood as a race to see who can read, write, and count.
-Instead, it treats the early years as a time to learn and develop at their own pace.
+Shanti Juniors, which is amongst the top preschools in India doesn’t view childhood as a race to see who can read, write, and count.
+Instead, it treats early years as a time to learn and develop at their own pace.

-At Shanti Juniors Playschool, a child learns Sanskaar (values), through which s/he becomes Saakshar (educated), and ultimately the child becomes Saksham (capable) to be independent and confident individuals and be empathetic towards their people and surroundings.
+At Shanti Juniors playschool, a child learns Sanskaar (values) through which s/he becomes Saakshar (educated) and ultimately the child becomes capable, Saksham (capable) to be independent and confident individuals and be empathetic towards their people and surroundings.

-At Shanti Juniors pre-primary school, the curriculum comprises a balanced blend of the renowned Montessori Method, Waldorf Approach, High Scope Approach, Bank Street Approach, and Reggio Emilia Approach.
-Our international curriculum integrated with Indian ethnicity has been designed exclusively for the holistic development of the child, taking into account their cognitive, physical, social, emotional, and sensorial abilities.
-These are the best ways to utilise the utmost curiosity of children at their age.
-This is to bring your children into a vibrant and nurturing atmosphere where they make friends, share, explore, learn, play, and enjoy their daily classes with their friends.Montessori Approach:
+At Shanti Juniors pre-primary school, the Curriculum comprises of a balanced blend of the renowned Montessori Method, Waldorf Approach, High Scope Approach, Bank Street Approach, and Reggio Emilia Approach.
+Our international curriculum integrated with Indian ethnicity has been designed exclusively for holistic development of the child, taking in to account their cognitive, physical, social, emotional and sensorial abilities.
+These are the best ways of utilizing the utmost curiosity of children during their age.
+This is to bring your children in a vibrant and nurturing atmosphere where they make friends, share, explore & learn, play and enjoy in their daily classes with along with their friends.Montessori Approach:

 Montessori education is an educational approach developed by Italian physician and educator Maria Montessori based on her extensive research and understanding of children and characterized by an emphasis on independence, freedom within limits, and respect for a child’s natural psychological, physical, and social development.

 Maria Montessori believed that education should prepare a person for all aspects of life.
-The materials and techniques designed by her are intended to promote the natural growth of learning in students.
-Working with these materials and techniques forms a pattern that children naturally carry over to reading, writing, and mathematics.
+The materials and techniques designed by her are to promote a natural growth of learning in students.
+Working with these materials and techniques forms a pattern that children carry over naturally to reading, writing, and mathematics.
 Each skill is developed to interlock with another.

-We have extracted a few things from the Montessori approach.
-Our approach focuses on things such as sensory training (vision, hearing, touch, taste, and smell), Repetition of exercises or recapitulation of activities Subjects such as routines, personal care, good manners, cultural studies, arithmetic, self-help skills, and order in the environment (i.e., classification and arrangement of toys in the activity room),
+We have extracted few things from the Montessori approach.
+Our approach focuses on things such as Sensorial/ Training the senses (vision, hearing, touch, taste and smell), Repetition of exercises/Recapitulation of activities, Subjects such as Routines, personal care, good manners, cultural studies and arithmetic, self-help skills and order in environment i.e. classification and arrangement of toys in activity room,

-The High-Scope approach to early childhood education, used in preschool, kindergarten, childcare, or elementary school settings, was developed in Ypsilanti, Michigan, in the 1960s.
+The High-Scope is an early childhood education approach, used in preschool, kindergarten, childcare, or elementary school settings, was developed in Ypsilanti, Michigan in the 1960s.
 The philosophy behind High Scope is based on child development theory and research.
-The High Scope curriculum has evolved to include the findings of ongoing cognitive-developmental and brain research.
-In its teaching practises, the High Scope Curriculum draws upon the work of developmental psychologist and educator Lev Vygotsky, especially the strategy of adult scaffolding.
+The High Scope Curriculum has evolved to include the findings of ongoing cognitive-developmental and brain research.
+In its teaching practices, the High Scope Curriculum draws upon the work of developmental psychologist and educator Lev Vygotsky, especially the strategy of adult scaffolding

-From the above, we have extracted a few concepts, such as: we make children believe that the power to learn resides in them; children’s independence is promoted; children learn from experiences, i.e.
+From the above, we have extracted few concepts such as we make child believe that the power to learn resides in the child, children’s independence is promoted, Children learn from experiences i.e.

-We at Shanti Juniors Preschool, under the research team, have extracted important concepts of development and interaction from the Bank Street Approach, which consists of making our little juniors explorers and experimentators.
-Here, the teacher encourages the process of discovering and understanding through our specially designed curriculum activities.
-Through this approach, the development of subjects such as history, economics, and political science is taught by letting students celebrate national holidays and making them understand their importance and significance.
-We assume that development unfolds at different times and ages for different children.
+We at Shanti Juniors Preschool, under the research team, have extracted important concepts of development and interaction from the Bank street Approach which consists of making our Little Juniors an explorer and experimentator, here the teacher encourages the process of discovering and understanding through our specially designed curriculum activities.
+Through this approach, the development of subjects such as History, Economics and Political science are taught by letting them celebrate National Holidays and making them understand their importance and significance.
+We assume that development unfolds at different times/ages for different children.
 We know, for example, that children learn to read at different ages.
 Or that one child will have better eye-hand coordination than another at the same age.
-Lastly, two children of the same age can differ in their interactions with others, with one perhaps being more social and outgoing.
+Lastly, two children of the same age can differ in their interactions with others, one perhaps being more social and outgoing.

 Reggio Emilia Approach:

-Here, we initiate parental involvement through our programme "Parents as Partners," where we orient our parents through Parent Orientation Programme (POP) and Parent Partnership Meet (PPM) celebrations.
+Here, we initiate parental involvement through our program “Parents as Partners” where we orient our parents through Parent Orientation Program (POP) and Parent Partnership Meet (PPM), Celebrations.
 Also, we involve parents in school activities and contests.
-We also document all their learning and development through the Assessment Register, Teacher’s Diary, and My Learning Ladder.
+We also document all their learning and development through Assessment Register, Teacher’s Diary and My Learning Ladder.